DanielMartensson/OpenSourceLogger-Qt/ReadMe.md

 - Create a manual how to use, even if the software is easy to use.
 - Redesign the circuit board for the three 0-20 mA DAC outputs.
 They are using a Widlar current mirror.
 Construct a Wilson current mirror instead.
 - Remove Low Speed External crystal, Battery holder, some 2.54mm pins, Serial RX TX holes and chip select holes (The circuit board was made for become an independent PLC, but I changed the software and made USB connections instead and constructed a C++ QT software instead of having a cheap touch LCD at the circuit board).
 The board will have the same functionality, with lesser eletrical components.
+- More watts of the MOSFETs on the PCB board.

 # Pictures